Residential Refuse Collection Rules

 City solid waste services include:

-- twice weekly collection (one trash pickup and one recycling pickup)
+- at least one weekly collection of trash pickup and recycling pickup.

 - weekly collection of yard waste March-December